Here’s the trailer for the new Star Wars VR experience coming to Disney parks

 With that said, it’s still not cheap.
 At $30 per person for a roughly 30 minute experience, it costs… well, about a buck a minute per person.
 Add in the cost of 3 more tickets to flesh out your 4-person team, and you’re looking at spending $120 on a half hour of fun.

 Secrets of the Empire will open in Orlando on December 16th, and in Anaheim a few weeks later on January 5th.
+Tickets are available now right here.

 0